-If you’re looking for an easyalternative to CPAP for your sleep apnea, you may have come across the suggestion that vitamin D shortages are linked to sleep apnea, and that you might be able to treat your sleep apnea by getting more vitamin D. With winter around the corner, shorter days and longer nights can lead to a vitamin D deficiency.
+If you’re looking for an easy alternative to CPAP for your sleep apnea, you may have come across the suggestion that vitamin D shortages are linked to sleep apnea and that you might be able to treat your sleep apnea by getting more vitamin D. With winter around the corner, shorter days and longer nights can lead to a vitamin D deficiency.
 You might be wondering if taking vitamin D supplements are the cure to your sleep apnea problem.

 Why a Link Seemed Likely

-Unlike many “natural cures” you may come across on the internet, the theory that vitamin D shortages are linked to sleep apnea isn’t completely crazy.
-Probably the biggest justification for the link is that obesity increases risk for vitamin D shortages and for sleep apnea.
+Unlike many “natural cures” you may come across on the internet, the theory that links vitamin D shortages to sleep apnea isn’t completely crazy.
+Probably the biggest justification for the link is that obesity increases the risk of vitamin D shortages and sleep apnea.

-In the winter, people tend to have lower vitamin D levels because they’re getting less sun exposure (though this winter probably saw less of a vitamin D dip than most), and winter is when sleep apnea is worst.
+In winter, people tend to have lower vitamin D levels because they’re getting less sun exposure, and winter is when sleep apnea is the worst.

 New Study Shows No Link

 Without testing, the idea seems to have merit.
-Unfortunately, the first study really looking at the subject shows it’s probably not true.
+Unfortunately, the first study really looking at the subject shows it’s most likely not true.

 For this study, researchers looked at about 2800 men with an average age of 76.
 Despite their age and possible sleep apnea, they were all in generally good health.
 Researchers then compared vitamin D levels and sleep apnea incidence or severity.

-Initially, it seemed that there might be a link, because men with the lowest vitamin D levels had the highest risk of sleep apnea.
-But when they crossed the results with known sleep apnea risk factors, such as obesity and neck circumference, they found that there was no enough evidence to suggest that vitamin D shortage actually increases sleep apnea risk.
+Initially, it seemed that there might be a link because men with the lowest vitamin D levels had the highest risk of sleep apnea.
+But when they crossed the results with known sleep apnea risk factors, such as obesity and neck circumference, they found that there was not enough evidence to suggest that vitamin D shortage actually increases sleep apnea risk.

 Researchers noted that the lack of outdoor activity among obese elderly men might contribute to both sleep apnea and low vitamin D.